 - Each time you purchase new software, include training on how to use it.

-Use training to safeguard the critical areas of your business
+Use training to ensure business continuity

 - Many businesses rely on one person to complete a particular technical operation.
 It is vital to document the process and train other employees as a precaution.

 - Some hazardous processes cannot be undertaken by anyone who is not trained.